 - Use only new fluid from a sealed container.
-Old. inferior or contaminated fluid may damage the brake and clutch systems.
-The use of improper fluids can damage the brake system and affect the vehicle's stopping ability. - Clean the filler cap before removing. - Brake and clutch fluid is poisonous and should be stored carefully in marked containers out of reach of children.
+Old. inferior or contaminated fluid may damage the brake and clutch (if so equipped) systems.
+The use of improper fluids can damage the brake and clutch system and affect the vehicle's stopping ability. - Clean the filler cap before removing. - Brake and clutch fluid is poisonous and should be stored carefully in marked containers out of reach of children.

 Do not spill the fluid on any painted surfaces.
-This will damage the paint.
-If fluid is spilled, immediately wash the surface with water.
+This will damage the paint, If fluid is spilled, immediately wash the surface with water.